DRPO: Efficient Reasoning via Decoupled Reward Policy Optimization: Experiments

 \subsection{Length Reduction for Different Problem Difficulty}

 In this part, we study the impact of length reduction on questions with varying difficulties.
 In Figure~\ref{fig:eval4dataset}, we present the performance of different methods across four math datasets of increasing difficulty, from GSM8K (easy) to AIME (very hard).
 As shown in Figure~\ref{fig:eval4dataset}, we observe that: \textbf{(1)} on relatively easy questions like GSM8K, DRPO significantly reduces generation length from 1563 to 356 (77.2\% length reduction) for 1.5B model and from 969 to 261 (73.1\% length reduction) for 7B model with negligible performance drop (-1.1\% for 1.5B model and -0.6\% for 7B model).
-In contrast, all the baselines still bring dramatic performance degradation, indicated by a steep slope. \textbf{(2)} With question difficulty increasing from left to right in Figure~\ref{fig:eval4dataset}, all the models exhibit longer reasoning length and introduce increasing performance drop, which is reasonable since difficult problems inherently require longer reasoning paths to solve. \textbf{(3)} When comparing Figure~\ref{fig:eval4dataset}(a) and (b), we can see that 7B models generally demand shorter reasoning length than 1.5B models and are more resilient to length reduction introduced by DRPO, as evidenced by flatter slopes than 1.5B models. \textbf{(4)} Across various difficulty levels, DRPO consistently achieves a better trade-off between performance and length than all the baselines, demonstrating its effectiveness in guiding efficient reasoning.
+In contrast, all the baselines still bring dramatic performance degradation, indicated by a steep slope. \textbf{(2)} With question difficulty increasing from left to right in Figure~\ref{fig:eval4dataset}, all the models exhibit longer reasoning length and introduce increasing performance drop, which is reasonable since difficult problems inherently require longer reasoning paths to solve. \textbf{(3)} When comparing Figure~\ref{fig:eval4dataset}(a) and (b), with two models from the same LLM family, we can see that 7B models generally demand shorter reasoning length than 1.5B models. {Besides, models with larger sizes, e.g. 7B and 8B models, are more resilient to length reduction introduced by DRPO, as evidenced by flatter slopes than 1.5B models.} \textbf{(4)} Across various difficulty levels, DRPO consistently achieves a better trade-off between performance and length than all the baselines, demonstrating its effectiveness in guiding efficient reasoning.

+In Appendix~\ref{sec:len_reward}, we conducted an ablation study on the effect of different length reward designs in DRPO, comparing (1) a linear length reward, (2) a concave length reward and (3) cosine length reward.
+The results are summarized in Figure~\ref{fig:reward}, which shows that the linear reward provides the broadest trade-off spectrum, while the concave and cosine rewards tend to yield higher accuracy at the cost of longer reasoning lengths.

 We conduct further case studies in Appendix~\ref{app:case} to analyze the efficient reasoning behavior after DRPO training, compared with DisCO.
 It is shown that models trained by DRPO preserve existing reflection capability while effectively reducing redundant back-and-forth reasoning.